Azure/azurehpc/examples/cycleserver_msi/readme.md

 # Building the infrastructure
 ![Build Status](https://azurecat.visualstudio.com/hpccat/_apis/build/status/azhpc/examples/cycleserver_msi?branchName=master)

-Here we will explain how to deploy a full system with a VNET, JUMPBOX, CYCLESERVER by using building blocks.
+Here we will explain how to deploy a full system with a VNET, JUMPBOX, CYCLESERVER 8 by using building blocks.
+CycleCloud will be deployed using the azure marketplace image.

 ## Step 1 - install azhpc
 after cloning azhpc, source the install.sh script